TomFrankly/pipedream-notion-voice-tasks/instructions.md

 * Relative due dates are supported (e.g. "by *next Friday*")
 * You can mention assignees and projects, which the workflow will attempt to intelligently match to existing Notion users and projects

-**Note**: The request body from your mobile shortcut – shown in `steps.trigger.event.body` above – is sent to OpenAI so ChatGPT can parse it.
-This is what powers the workflow.
-No other data is sent to OpenAI.

 **Need help with this workflow?
 [Check out the full instructions and FAQ here.](https://thomasjfrank.com/notion-chatgpt-voice-tasks/)**

 ## Compatibility